AdamMoller/multiformat/README.md

 - file_name: name of the pdf file, without extension.
 (String)
 - file_object: optional file-like object to write to

+## Colors
+Page element methods currently support decimal RGB colors as a 3-Tuple and hexadecimal colors as strings.

+Here are some examples of acceptable color formats for the color white:
+- "FFF"
+- "#FFF"
+- "FFFFFF"
+- "#FFFFFF"
+- (255,255,255)

 ## Fonts
 Multiformat supports TrueType fonts (TTF).
 The following open source fonts are included in the package:
 - OpenSans-Bold